octopus-network/octopus-docs/src/maintain/validator-deploy.md

 ### Change the pruning mode

 If the node is running as a validator, the default pruning mode is `archive` to keep all block states.
-The validator can specify the maximum number of block states to keep by setting the value of `--blocks-pruning` with a number.
+The validator can specify the maximum number of block states to keep by setting the value of the pruning mode with a number.

 > **Note**
 >